treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/file-upload.md

 ## Upload a variable number of files

 TreeFrog Framework also supports uploading a variable number of files.
-You can upload files of variable number when you use the Javascript library.
+You can upload a variable number files provided that you use the Javascript library.
 Here, I’ll explain an easier way of uploading two files (or more).

-First we create a form as follows.
+First we create a form as follows:

 ```html
 <%== formTag(urla("upload"), Tf::Post, true) %>